HyperionCSharp/EpicGamesAPIDocs/README.md

 Feel free to make issues and or changes to addon to the documents for new or hidden API's I may have missed!

-This is not is anyway affiliated with Epic Games Inc. and is just a example on the epic API's for the Epic Online Services.
+This is not in anyway affiliated with Epic Games Inc. and is just a example on the Epic's endpoints for the Epic Online Services.